The Paul Law Firm P.C.

 Death Benefits Benefits for surviving dependents

-LHWCA does not require proof of employer fault.
+LHWCA benefits do not require proof of employer fault.

 Regardless of fault, injured seamen may be entitled to maintenance and cure, which includes:

-Failure to provide maintenance and cure may expose employers to additional liability.
+Failure to provide maintenance and cure may expose employers to additional legal liability.

 Common Maritime Injuries

-Maritime accidents frequently result in serious injuries, including:
+Maritime accidents often result in severe injuries, including:

 • Traumatic brain injuries